talos/jquery-svgpan/README.md

 You can configure the behaviour of the pan/zoom/drag by passing arguments.

+`viewportId`: String ID of the root SVG element.

 `enablePan`: Boolean enable or disable panning (default enabled)

 `enableZoom`: Boolean enable or disable zooming (default enabled)